jdospina95/UVA-Cases/README.md

 # UVA-Cases
-Repository containing several UVA cases solved using Python.
+Repository containing several UVa Online Judge cases solved using Python.
 Made during 2016 for Analysis and Design of Algorithms course